Ahmed Abdul Rahman Al-Samawi

-Ahmed Abdul Rahman Al-Samawi (born 1946) is a Yemeni economist.
-He was the Governor of the Central Bank of Yemen for thirteen years.
-He is currently a member of the 'Consultative' Shura Council of the Republic of Yemen.
+Ahmed Abdulrahman Ali Al-Samawi (born 1946) is a Yemeni economist and banker.
+He was the Governor of the Central Bank of Yemen for thirteen years from May 1997 to April 2010.
+He was the first to prepare a scientific budget for the Republic of Yemen in 1972.
+He is currently a member of the 'Consultative' Shura Council of Yemen.